 A user forwarded the following screenshots to us of an Ashley Madison user named “Amanda Benson”.

-Her profile sounded familiar to many of the other suspected Ashley Madison scams he had seen before and so her took her picture and ran it through an image search.
+Her profile sounded similar to many of the other suspected Ashley Madison scams we had seen before and so we took her picture and ran it through an image search.

-As you can see from the results her photo is all over suspicious dating websites including a gay website.
+As you can see from the results her photo is all over suspicious dating websites including a website for gay men.
 He sent us a few other examples of possible fake profiles which had the same photo on the same websites listed in different states.

-It is possible one scammer is doing all of this on exactly the same website.
-The person reporting this suggested that it is much more likely that a program creates random profiles to boost member numbers and sales of upgraded memberships.
+It is possible one scammer is creating the exact same profiles on multiple websites.
+It is much more likely that a program creates random profiles to boost member numbers and sales of upgraded memberships on websites like Ashley Madison.

-Even if it is not Ashley Madison creating these fake profiles to decieve its members you would hope that since they have some of the highest membership costs they would do a better job of filtering out the fakes.
+Even if it is not Ashley Madison creating these fake profiles to deceive members, you would hope that since they have some of the highest membership costs they would do a better job of filtering out the fakes.